glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 a change in the body caused by an illness or condition, as described by the person experiencing it.
 Compare to sign.

 in cancer, this term means that a cancer that started in one place has spread to distant organs or structures.
-Compare to in situ, localized cancer.
+Compare to carcinoma in situ, localized cancer.

 treatment that reaches and affects cells throughout the body; for example, chemotherapy.
 See also chemotherapy.
 Compare to local therapy.